-What if an employer asks about your age, health, race, marital status or religion?
+What if an employer asks about your age, health, race, marital status, or religion?
+What if they ask you to perform tests?
 How should you respond?

 Your best approach is to be informed.

-In Alberta, human rights are protected under the Alberta Human Rights Act.
+In Alberta, human rights are protected under the Alberta Human Rights Act [pdf].
 Some employers might not be well informed about this legislation and ask questions that are illegal under the act.
 If you’re prepared, you won’t be caught off guard in an interview.

 What questions are acceptable and what questions are unacceptable?

 - About your ability to do what the work requires such as working night shifts, travelling, or lifting heavy items

 - For any names you have used if the information is needed to complete reference checks or verify your past employment or education

 - If you are legally permitted to work in Alberta